-In 1965 the United States imported energy products worth \$ 2,181 million but by 1972 these imports had increased to \$ 4, 814 million worth.
-And lastly, as pointed out above in section IV, American multinational corporations have begun manufacturing abroad many products which were previously exported from the United States.
+In 1965 the United States imported energy products worth \$2.181 billion but by 1972 these imports had increased to \$4.814 billion worth.
+Lastly, as pointed out above in Section IV, American multinational corporations have begun manufacturing abroad many products which were previously exported from the United States.

-On the credit/of the balance of payments account invisible earnings have become an increasingly important factor.
+On the credit side of the balance of payments account invisible earnings have become an increasingly important factor.
 The United States has developed a post-industrial service economy, with American firms increasingly serving their foreign markets primarily through direct production abroad.
-This is the phenomenon that economists call the "mature" economy, in which earnings from investment and services play an important rele in the overall payments situation.
+This is the phenomenon that economists call the "mature" economy, in which earnings from investment and services play an important role in the overall payments situation.

 In recent years the repatriation of profits from American subsidiaries abroad has become a major new source of revenue.
-Remitted income on total U.S. direct investment abroad rose from \$ 2,395 million to 1960 to \$ 10,293 million in 1972.
-Last year 2,395 American firms repatriated \$ 1,460 million in profits from investment in the Six and an additional \$ 836 million from investment in the United Kingdom.
-Any analysis of the American balance of payments must take into consideration its changing structure and the importance of earnings from U.S. investment abroad.
+Remitted income on total US direct investment abroad rose from \$2.395 billion in 1960 to \$10.293 billion in 1972.
+Last year 2,395 American firms repatriated \$1.460 billion in profits from investment in the Six and an additional \$836 million from investment in the United Kingdom.
+Any analysis of the American balance of payments must take into consideration its changing structure and the importance of earnings from US investment abroad.
 Concentrating on the trade account alone results in a distorted view.

 The turbulent international monetary scene of the past few years can only be calmed, however, by a far-reaching reform of the international monetary system.
-At the Paris Summit Conference last October the Community declared that the following principles should be the bases for the new system:
+At the Paris Summit Conference last October, the Community declared that the following principles should be the bases for the new system:

-- fixed but adjustable parities - general convertibility of currencies - effective international regulation of the world supply of liquidities - reduction in the role of national currencies as reserve instruments - effective and equitable functioning of the adjustment process - equal rights and duties for all participants in the system - lessening of the destabilising effects of short-term capital movements - consideration for the interests of the developing countries.
+- fixed but adjustable parities - general convertibility of currencies - effective international regulation of the world supply of liquidity - reduction in the role of national currencies as reserve instruments - effective and equitable functioning of the adjustment process - equal rights and duties for all participants in the system - lessening of the destabilizing effects of short-term capital movements - consideration for the interests of the developing countries.

-The Community and its member states have been playing an active role in the negotiations for the reform of the monetary system with a view to achieving a successful conclusion without delay.
-At the same time, the Community does not believe that there should be any forced connection between these negotiations and the other talks concerning trade or defence matters.
+The Community and its Member States have been playing an active role in the negotiations for the reform of the monetary system with a view to achieving a successful conclusion without delay.
+At the same time, the Community does not believe that there should be any forced connection between these negotiations and the other talks concerning trade or defense matters.
 Such connections could delay and complicate the achievement of solutions in all these fields.
-Concerning this issue, Sir Christopher Soames recently said:

-"It would be mistaken to argue, because these problems are interrelated, that they should therefore all be lumped into one big basket and dealt with together in a single negotiation; that all issues, regardless of their intrinsic time scales, have to be tied up in a single deadline; that every solution for any one must be conditional on solutions for them all; and that the difficulties in any one shold block progress in the others.
+Concerning this issue, Sir Christopher Soames recently said: "It would be mistaken to arque, because these problems are interrelated, that they should therefore all be lumped into one big basket and dealt with together in a single negotiation; that all issues, regardless of their intrinsic time scales, have to be tied up in a single deadline; that every solution for any one must be conditional on solutions for them all; and that the difficulties in any one should block progress in the others.
 Certainly all these problems call for overall political direction and management.
 But to force into a single forum all the diverse questions we confront, far from simplifying their solution, could complicate and exacerbate them."